 Expert Insight: Optimizing Your Network

 “Choosing the right router is foundational, but true network mastery comes from intelligent placement and regular maintenance,” says Dr. Anya Sharma, Lead Network Architect at Xzike Labs.
-“Even the best WiFi router can underperform if it’s hidden away in a cabinet or placed too far from your primary devices.
+“Even the best WiFi router can underperform if it’s hidden away or placed too far from primary devices.
 Position it centrally, keep its firmware updated, and consider a mesh system for expansive homes.
 These simple steps ensure you unlock your network’s full potential.”

 Setting Up Your New Best WiFi Router: A Quick Guide